purifyjs/core/README.md

 ## Warning

-Please note that Master.ts is currently a work in progress prototype and is not ready for production use.
+Please note that MasterTS is currently a work in progress prototype and is not ready for production use.

 ## Coding

-If you want to work on this project, it is recommended to use the [Master.ts Workspace](https://github.com/DeepDoge/master-ts-workspace) for a better developer experience.
+If you want to work on this project, it is recommended to use the [MasterTS Workspace](https://github.com/DeepDoge/master-ts-workspace) for a better developer experience.

 ## Example

-For an example of how to use Master.ts, see the [Master.ts Vite Template](https://github.com/DeepDoge/master-ts-vite-template).
+For an example of how to use MasterTS, see the [MasterTS Vite Demo](https://github.com/DeepDoge/master-ts-vite-demo).

 ## Motivation

 There are many frontend libraries available for building SPAs, but most of them are either too complex or a mess of "features" that are just duct tape solutions.

-Master.ts is designed to be simple and easy to use, with a focus on transparency and simplicity.
+MasterTS is designed to be simple and easy to use, with a focus on transparency and simplicity.

--   Master.ts uses TS files which allows for a more natural and intuitive development experience.
+-   MasterTS uses TS files which allows for a more natural and intuitive development experience.
--   Master.ts can work with any other libraries and frameworks.
+-   MasterTS can work with any other libraries and frameworks.
 -   It's lightweight and has no dependencies.
 -   It uses the syntax that is already available in TS and HTML.
 -   It's reactive like Svelte so it only updates the changing parts of the DOM, which is more efficient than other libraries.